juanesmendez/volunteerhub-activities-backend/README.md

 ## How to run the project? 👨🏻‍💻

 In order for the project to work, you have to create a sandbox database in MongoDB.
 You also need to install `node package manager`.
-After doing this, you have to have to follow the steps shown below:
+After doing this, you have to follow the steps shown below:

 1. Create an environment variable called `DB_CONNECTION` in your server, with the `URL`of your remote Mongo database.
 The URL looks something like this: `mongodb+srv://<your-username>:<your-password>@<sandbox-name>-qudpf.mongodb.net/test?retryWrites=true&w=majority%`
 2. Run `npm install`.